dramforever/easyriscv/index.md

 [easy6502]: https://skilldrick.github.io/easy6502/

-RISC-V, as its name suggests, is [RISC (Reduced instruction set computer)][wp-risc] architecture.
+RISC-V (pronounced "risk-five"), as its name suggests, is [RISC (Reduced instruction set computer)][wp-risc] architecture.
 Having started its life at UC Berkerley, RISC-V has bred a lively community of students, researchers, engineers and hobbyists working on software and hardware.
 Some highlights of RISC-V include:

 [wp-risc]: https://en.wikipedia.org/wiki/Reduced_instruction_set_computer

 - Clean design: Although loosely based on many previous designs, RISC-V is at its core a new and clean design.
 It does away with integer status flags like "carry" or "overflow", and does not have MIPS's branch delay slots.
-RISC-V designed primarily as a target for compilers, but writing RISC-V assembly by hand is still quite pleasant.
+RISC-V is designed primarily as a target for compilers, but writing RISC-V assembly by hand is still quite pleasant.
 - Open standard: RISC-V specifications are developed publicly and anyone can use